 The implementation of IFRS9 has resulted in a change in the treatment of the Council's £2m investment in the CCLA property fund, such that fluctuations in the value of the fund will impact on Surplus/Deficit on the provision of Services.
-Following consultation MHCLG have introduced a statutory over-ride to mitigate any effect on the General Fund, however.
-This over-ride was initially limited to five years, due to end 31 March 2023, however a further extension of two years has been given until 31 March 2025.
+Following consultation MHCLG have introduced a statutory over-ride to mitigate any effect on the General Fund.
+This over-ride was initially limited to five years, due to end 31 March 2023, however a further extension of two years was given until 31 March 2025 which has been further extended for existing pooled fund investments until 31 March 2029.
 This reserve has been set up to help mitigate any impact on the General Fund once the over-ride expires.